sruss07/MS04-Ciclo-Italia/README.md

 High quality imagery is vital to convey the beauty of the products to potential customers.
 High quality images of each bike allow customers to fully appreciate what they will be buying and allows them to make an informed decision before completing a purchase

 README icons are hosted on [Cloudinary](https://cloudinary.com/), a cloud-based service that provides an end-to-end image and video management solution

-#### Animations

-Carousels have been given a delay for soft transitions, a smooth scroll effect enables in-page navigation and buttons have subtle hover and click effects

 > [Back to Top](#table-of-contents)